laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 - They give human readable names to LEDs, which also makes it easy to swap LED outputs at a later time.

-LEDs are declared as follows:
+LEDs are declared in light programs as follows:

     use all leds
     led license_plate_light = led[0]